xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 {% toc **How can I speed up my store?** %}

 ## Step 1\.
-Enable CSS, JS aggregation and widget caching
+Enable CSS, JS Aggregation and Widget Caching

 In your store's Admin area, go to the **Look & Feel** -> **Performance** section and check if the following options are enabled: